Ways Into History: A Pathway to Further Study Part-time Evening short course open to the public

 This course will consider the history of slavery, with a particular focus on the city of Bristol and its role in the slave trade.
 We will consider what exactly slavery is, and how slavery on the West Indian and American Plantations compares to other historic slave systems.
 We will also look at the broader impact of the slave trade; how did it benefit England, and to what extent did it damage Africa?
 Are English country houses tainted with the blood of slaves?
 We will also consider how the slave trade has been remembered in Bristol and elsewhere, thinking about how commemoration has become intertwined with modern day political concerns.
 Throughout, our aim will be to tackle difficult questions about both the historic realities of slavery and the slave trade, and the ways in which it’s been remembered.

-Ways Into History January 2018 application pack (PDF, 776kB) contains all the information you need in order to apply, and the application form.
+The Ways Into History application pack contains all the information you need in order to apply, and the application form.
 Complete and sign the form, and post it back to the address printed at the end.
 We do accept application forms by email.
 Please email to firstname.lastname@example.org or to Richard.Stone@bristol.ac.uk

 If you have any questions about the contents of the pack or about applying, please email the course director at: Richard.Stone@bristol.ac.uk.